Instrument Rating (IR)

 Swiss Helicopter offers courses designed to prepare you for English Level 4.
 This level is a mandatory requirement for obtaining a commercial pilot's licence, and also for the PPL level necessary for flying in controlled airspace.

 • Private course, on request

-The mini-group course has a duration of 8 weeks.
-Depending on the language level, it is possible to follow only the second part of the course (4 weeks).
+The mini-group course has a duration of 16 weeks (total 32 hours).
+Depending on the language level, it is possible to follow only the second part of the course (8 weeks).

 The course material is included in the price, the exam fee is not.

 A pre-test needs to be taken before the beginning of the course, in order to assess the language level.
-The price of this test is of CHF 95.-, which can be deducted from the course fee.
+This test is free of charge.

 External Cargo (HESLO)